 Latest Project & Biggest Challenge

-The renovation of the Wilshire Boulevard Temple has been one of the greatest projects I’ve worked on during my 17-year career.
+The renovation of the Wilshire Boulevard Temple has been one of the greatest projects I’ve worked on during my career.
 Not every structural engineer is going to have the opportunity to work on a landmark domed building; it was a great experience.
 As the lead structural engineer, I loved working with Brenda Levin and her team from Levin & Associates, MATT Construction, and the project’s owner, the Wilshire Boulevard Temple.

-During my 14 years at Structural Focus, I have had many favorite projects.
+During my career at Structural Focus, I have had many favorite projects.
 I loved working on Specialty Laboratories; that was my first big new design project.
 The biggest challenge with any new design project is to meet the architectural vision while designing to meet the owner’s objectives.
 We work with architects that tend to push the limits of what structures can do; it is challenging yet fulfilling when we can bring their designs to life.
 For the Specialty Labs project, Structural Focus worked with Lowe Enterprises, HLW International, and Tectonics Construction to create a three-story structural steel-braced frame building that houses all functions including administrative offices, warehousing, process labs, and more.
 The project also included a separate central plant structure.
 The project was designed to achieve an increased level of seismic performance.

 I am also very passionate about one of the historic projects we are currently working on, the Harada House in Riverside.
 The Harada House is an interesting project with a lot of history; it was the first Japanese-American-owned house in the state of California.
 The Harada family bought the property in the name of their children, who were naturalized citizens, because “alien” citizens could not own property at that time.
 The Harada’s property rights were challenged in court in 1918; the California Supreme Court ruled in their favor.

 On the second floor of the house, one of the kids wrote, “Evacuated on May 23, 1942 Sat.
 7am.”
 That day, the family was taken to an internment camp by the federal government.
 The National Historic Landmark Harada House is in bad shape and the foundation is crumbling.
 Structural Focus is involved in its stabilization, shoring, and retrofit.
-We are working with the city of Riverside and the Historic Resources Group to preserve this historic structure and ultimately hope to open the property as a museum.
+We are working with the city of Riverside and Historic Resources Group to preserve this historic structure and ultimately hope to open the property as a museum.
 It’s very rewarding to work on a project of such historical significance, and it is important to remember that not all “landmarks” are necessarily physically imposing structures.

 I don’t know if I have a dream project, but it is always a pleasure to work with a client who understands that improving the seismic performance of their building is an important part of the project.
 I guess I would also add that I want my projects to positively impact people’s lives.